oatcatx/group/README.md

 ***🚀 Simple Runner*** - Basic function that returns an error.
 No access to context or shared state.

 ***🚁 Context-Aware Task*** - Receives a context parameter, allowing the task to respond to cancellation signals and timeouts.
-Context-aware tasks will be able to communicate data through `Store` and `Fetch`.
-Additionally, you can directly insert key-value pairs into the context by using `Put`.
+Context-aware tasks will be able to communicate data through `Store` and `Fetch` when using with storer-context.
+Additionally, you can directly insert key-value pairs into the storer-context by using `Put`.

-***🚢 Shared-State Task*** - Receives both context and a shared state object, enabling tasks to access and modify common data structures. shared-state task will be able to access predefined shared data via the shared arguments passed in (**❗❗ beware of potential data race**).
+***🚢 Shared-State Task*** - Receives the context along with a shared state unit, enabling tasks to access and modify common data structures.
+Shared-state tasks will be able to access predefined shared data via the shared argument passed in (**❗❗ beware of potential data race**).

 #### [Node Configuration]
 - **`Key(any)`** - Assign unique identifier